 In Appendix A of this handbook we have provided a Graduate Program Worksheet for you to use to keep track of your progress and plan your upcoming course registration.
-You will be provided this form in an electronic format so that you can fill it in as you complete your coursework.
+This form is available in an electronic format so that you can fill it in as you complete your coursework.
 Please keep this electronic form updated and ready to send to your advisor in order to streamline the advising process and avoid unforeseen problems.
 This form will also be used in the annual review process (see relevant section below).